r4ruk/openrelik-pipeline/README.md

 1. Click the user icon in the top right corner
 2. Click `API keys`
 3. Click `Create API key`
-4. Provide a name, click `Create`, copy the key, and save it somewhere
+4. Provide a name, click `Create`, copy the key, and save it for Step 7

 ### Step 7 - Start the pipeline